Karnataka exit polls — A look at region wise seat predictions

 4 Min(s) Read

 Karnataka election 2023: Several exit polls have predicted that the Congress is likely to return to power, while some have predicted a hung Assembly in the southern state.
-Voting in all 224 seats for Karnataka Assembly elections 2023 ended on May 10, and the results will be announced on May 13.
+Voting in all 224 seats for Karnataka Assembly elections 2023 ended on May 10, and the results will be announced today.

 Several exit polls have predicted a hung verdict in Karnataka while a few see Congress having an edge in a neck-and-neck fight against the ruling Bharatiya Janata Party (BJP).
 A few exit polls, including IndiaToday-Axis, India TV-CNX, Times Now ETG and ABP-Cvoter surveys project Janata Dal (Secular) to finish third.